“An advocate for the arts in education.”

 Her innovative work at the intersection of arts, education, and community well-being has been featured by The Wallace Foundation Podcast, Psychology Today, and Opera Canada, and she’s spoken about creative placemaking at Berklee’s Career Jam, Juilliard’s Entrepreneurship Symposium, and the Chamber Music America National Conference.

 A Juilliard-trained operatic mezzo-soprano praised by The Wall Street Journal as “a standout,” Olivia performed internationally at Lincoln Center, Tanglewood, Versailles’s Opéra Royal, London’s Holland Park, and Salzburg’s Großes Festspielhaus before turning her focus fully to education.
-Throughout her performing career, she sustained a vibrant teaching artist practice that laid the groundwork for her current work in community-engaged arts.
+Olivia maintains an active teaching artist practice, most notably as a Director/Playwright with San Francisco Opera’s Voices for Social Justice program.

 Recent News